Rushil-Dhinoja/DSA-90-Days-Challenge/Readme.md

 - Solved Sum of all even numbers till n in JavaScript and Python
 - Solved Fahrenheit to Celsius in JavaScript and Python
 - Solved Pattern 1 from Love Babbar DSA Lecture 3

+**Day 8**

+- Solved 2-8 Pattern from Love Babbar DSA Lecture 4 in JavaScript and Python